ShotRin/RIGDG/README.md

 ## License

-This project is released for academic research purposes.
+This project is licensed under the MIT License.

 ---